Simon4Yan/VisDA2020/README.md

 - Please see a sample submission file [submission-example]( https://github.com/Simon4Yan/VisDA2020/tree/master/submit_val).

 ### Submitting to the Evaluation Server
+(TBD) The Codalab server will be online this week.

 Once the servers become available, you will be able to submit your results:

 - Generate "result.txt"